ThomasJohanns/nvme_csd/platforms/CM3588_REVISED/README.md

 ```
 <img width="742" height="1050" alt="image" src="https://github.com/user-attachments/assets/fcb21827-bed1-45f7-80e9-2d5edb524686" />
 The build is still using, "CC="/usr/bin/gcc" GCC="/usr/bin/gcc" as highlighted.
 Switched from using make BR2_HOSTCC=gcc-12 to just using ECHO like in one of the previous commands, to add GCC 12 to the local.mk file.

 .....

 this also didnt work

-I then realized the smarter and easier thing to do would make GCC 12 as the default on the host PC im building this with.
+I then realized the smarter and easier thing to do would be to make GCC 12 as the default on the host PC im building this with.